Being Cabin Crew | The Ugly Truth Part 4

 28th September 1922 – 19th August 2010

 My dad was 88 at the time but fit and well for his age.
-We were both traumatised at the sudden loss.
+We were both traumatised by the sudden loss.
+My only family was my parents.
+Once back at my house, my dad said he could never go back to where he lived with my mum.
+He said he just wouldn’t be able to cope with her not being there.

-Looking after an elderly parent comes with many challenges.
-My entire family was my dad so there was no outside help.
-Flying kept me sane because it gave me time and space to recharge my batteries.
+Looking after an elderly parent comes with many challenges, however, flying kept me sane because it gave me time and space to recharge my batteries.

-In 2016 my dad was 94 but still mentally sharp and physically fit.
-He went out walking every day for a few hours.
-Whilst out one morning he had a fall and from then on everything changed.
-He had stitches in his head and the bruising took weeks to go down.
+In 2016, my dad was 94 but still mentally sharp and physically fit.
+He went out walking every day for a few hours, but one morning had a nasty fall.
+From that day, everything changed.
+He had stitches in his head, and the bruising took weeks to go down.
+Not long afterwards, he caught pneumonia and was hospitalised.
+As part of the infection, he lost his hearing completely.
+For the next three weeks, I spent every day at the hospital.

 elderly man with cuts and bruises to his head and around his eye

-Having made a full recovery he was discharged.
-He regained enough of his hearing to be able to wear hearing aids but didn’t get on with them.
-Whilst in hospital he was diagnosed with chronic lymphocytic leukemia (CLL).
+My dad made a full recovery and regained some of his hearing but used hearing aids in both ears.
+While in the hospital, he was diagnosed with chronic lymphocytic leukaemia (CLL).

 elderly gentleman smiling